 Not all abusive head injuries are fatal.
 According to Mary Case, M.D., St. Louis County Medical Examiner and Forensic Pathologist, who has conducted significant research on the topic, up to 30 percent of children who suffer abusive head injuries die, 30-50 percent suffer significant cognitive or neurological deficits of which 30 percent may recover (Case, 2007).
 Data also indicates that babies who appear well at discharge may show evidence of cognitive or behavioral difficulties later on, possibly by school age.
-One of the children who died from Abusive Head Trauma was injured as a toddler in 2005 and died in 2019.
+Four of the children who died from Abusive Head Trauma was injured as toddlers and died in 2021.